DarkStarSword/3d-fixes/Stranded Deep (DX11)/README.md

    to Stranded_Deep_x64.exe), replace the DLLs from the fix with those in the 32bit directory.

-3. Select "Play Stranded Deep with DirectX 11.0" when launching the game from Steam (if you previously added any launch options, remove them)
+3. Select "Play Stranded Deep with DirectX 11.0" and "Exclusive" full screen mode when launching the game from Steam (if you previously added any launch options, remove them)

-4. Press L to activate the recommended convergence preset.
+4. The first time you launch the game (and again after any driver update) you will get a UAC prompt for Rundll32 to install the driver profile - choose yes.

 Keys
 ----